wunderio/silta/docs/separating_prod_and_testing_environments.md

 ### `.circleci/config.yml`

-This is not complete config, only relevant bits:
+This is not complete config, only relevant fragments:

 ```
   version: 2